Logo Futurismo

 7.3 Poça do Simão Dias

-8 Best beaches in Flores island
+8 Best Beaches in Flores Island

 8.1 Porto da Fajã Grande

-8.2 Piscina Natural de Santa Cruz das Flores
+8.2 Santa Cruz das Flores Natural Pools

-9 Best beaches in Corvo island
+9 Best Beaches in Corvo Island

 9.1 Corvo/Areia

-10 Pro tips for going to the beach in the Azores
+10 Pro Tips for Going to the Beach in the Azores

-10.1 Temperature of the water
+10.1 Temperature of the Water

-10.2 Official rules for bathing areas
+10.2 Official Rules for Bathing Areas

-10.3 Coastal wildlife in the Azores
+10.3 Coastal Wildlife in the Azores

-12 References
+12 Conclusion

-Best beaches in São Miguel island
+Best Beaches in São Miguel Island

-São Miguel is the biggest island in the archipelago, so it offers a wide selection of beaches and natural pools.
+São Miguel is the largest island in the archipelago, so it offers a wide selection of beaches and natural pools.
 We will see some of the most heavenly beaches and even a warm natural pool heated by volcanic activity.
 Some of the best beaches of the Azores are definitely here!

-Praia das Milícias – Ponta Delgada
+Praia das Milícias

 David Rodrigues | Praia das Milícias has a great view over a bit of the South coast of São Miguel island